brnkath/project-4-group-8/README.md

 ## THANK YOU!

-To Hunter, Sam, and Randy – thank you so much for these last 24 weeks, giving us this opportunity to grow and develop a whole new skill set built for success!
+To Hunter, Sam, and Randy!
+Thank you so much for these last 24 weeks, giving us this opportunity to grow and develop a whole new skill set built for success!

 ### RESOURCES: